rusticlion/Manastorm/manastorm_codebase_dump.md

         else
-            -- No need to modify posX, posY here - individual particles -- will handle scattering in their update logic end
+            -- No need to modify posX, posY here - individual particles -- will handle scattering in their update logic

+            -- Increment timer faster to complete the effect after showing impact -- This ensures the effect is removed from the active effects list effect.timer = math.min(effect.timer + (effect.duration * 0.1), effect.duration)
+        end
     else
         -- Normal projectile flight with standard impact transition